tensorflow/mlir-hlo/stablehlo/docs/compatibility.md

 ## Future work

-**5 years of compatibility guarantees.** In H2 2023, we are planning to release StableHLO v1.0 which will implement high-priority improvements, including cleaning up the frontend contract and providing a reference implementation.
-Having obtained these improvements and resolved key specification compliance issues, StableHLO will be ready for full compatibility guarantees - 5 years of forward and backward compatibility.
-See [roadmap.md](roadmap.md) for details.

 **Organize compatibility suite.** At the moment, the compatibility suite is one directory with many unstructured files.
 We are planning to triage and organize it, making sure that it's organized, comprehensive and deduplicated